Working from home for your second job

 13. Be willing to start small

-If you’re learning how to start a second income stream to make extra money as well as to pursue a dream, then you need to be willing to start small.
+If you’re learning how to start making a second income stream to earn some extra money as well as to pursue a dream, then you need to be willing to start small.
 Take on any and all gigs you can get, and you’ll find as you have more experience you’ll be able to get higher wages.

 14. Keep track of receipts and anything else you need for tax purposes